roblanf/sangeranalyseR/readme.md

 TDWGB669-10[C_LepFolF,C_LepFolR]_R.ab1
 ```

-These 10 reads comprise 5 groups, each of which has a forward (suffix 'F') and reverse (suffix 'R') read.
+These 10 reads comprise 5 groups, each of which has a forward (suffix '_F.ab1') and reverse (suffix '_R.ab1') read.
 This is the setup we need for ```make.readsets``` to work.
 Your suffixes could be anything you like, as long as they are consistent among all of the reads you are applying the function to.
+Each suffix must appear only at the end of the filename.

 ```make.readsets``` has all of the same options as its singular cousin ```make.readset```.
 The main difference is that you point ```make.readsets``` at a folder, instead of giving it lists of filenames.
 It will then search all the folders and subfolders of that folder and try to group the reads appropriately.
 As a simple example, let's try and make readsets of all of the reads in the ```/test_data``` folder.